Utsavd7/Computer-Vision-and-Perception-for-Self-Driving-Cars/README.md

 # Computer-Vision-and-Perception-for-Self-Driving-Cars

-This repository contains code and resources for learning about computer vision and perception for self-driving cars.

 **1) Overview**

-This project is a study of the computer vision and perception techniques that are used in self-driving cars.
-The project focuses on the following tasks:
+This repository demonstrates the latest technology being used right now in autonomous driving.
+The aim is to drive further progress and lead us to safer, more efficient, and widely accepted autonomous driving systems in the near future.

+A variety of techniques are included in this project, such as

+1) Road segmentation
-Lane detection
+2) 2D object detection
-Object detection
+3) Object Tracking
-Traffic sign recognition
-Depth estimation
-Semantic segmentation
+4) 3D Data Visualization
+5) Multi-Task Learning
+6) Birds Eye View

 **2) Goals**